StackVista/stackstate-docs/setup/security/rbac/rbac_scopes.md

 'layer = "Infrastructure" AND domain IN ("Customer1", "Customer2")'
 ```

-### Below user is in a group with configured subject X with the following scope:
+### Below user is in a group with configured subject X with the following topology scope:

 ```text
 'domain = "Customer1"'